-We are currently investigating CTX130 in two ongoing independent Phase 1, single-arm, multi-center, open-label clinical trials that are designed to assess the safety and efficacy of several dose levels of CTX130 for the treatment of relapsed or refractory renal cell carcinoma and various types of lymphoma, respectively.
-CTX130 for the treatment of T-cell lymphoma has received Orphan Drug Designation from the FDA.
+We are currently investigating CTX130 in two ongoing independent Phase 1, single-arm, multi-center, open-label clinical trials, COBALT-LYM and COBALT-RCC, that are designed to assess the safety and efficacy of several dose levels of CTX130 in adult patients.
+CTX130 has received Orphan Drug Designation from the FDA for the treatment of T cell lymphoma and RMAT designation for the treatment of Mycosis Fungoides and Sézary Syndrome (MF/SS).